Decentralized-ID/decentralized-id.github.io/README.md

 * [Concepts and Features of Privacy-Preserving Attribute-Based Credentials](https://github.com/p2abcengine/p2abcengine/wiki/Concepts-and-features)
 * [AnonCreds: Anonymous credentials protocol implementation in python](https://github.com/hyperledger/indy-anoncreds)
 * [Anoncred — Usecase](https://github.com/hyperledger/indy-anoncreds/blob/master/docs/anoncred-usecase1.pdf)
-"This is a python implementation of the anonymous credentials ideas developed by IBM Research (see  and  We have built some additional features for revocation."

 ### IBM